JenyAzrad/react-shop/README.md

 # React Shop Portfolio Project

-This project was bootstrapped with [Create React App](https://JenyAzrad.github.io/react-shop).
+This project was bootstrapped with [Demo](https://JenyAzrad.github.io/react-shop).